Introduction

 CachyOS's Subvolume Layout

-Subvolumes are created under the top level default subvolume (subvolume iD 5) in a flat layout, unlike openSUSE's -- the Btrfs pioneer -- hierarchical layout.
-The @ (subvolume ID 256) subvolume is mounted at / and a subvolume for Snapper snapshots named .snapshots is created in its standard location under the @ subvolume during creation of the Snapper configuration.
+Subvolumes are created under the top level default subvolume (subvolume ID 5) in a flat layout, unlike openSUSE's -- the Btrfs pioneer -- hierarchical layout.
+The @ (subvolume ID 256) subvolume is mounted at / and a subvolume for Snapper snapshots named .snapshots is created during creation of the Snapper configuration in its standard location under subvolume mounted at / -- in this case the @ subvolume.

 ❯ sudo btrfs subvolume list /